LubeckFRP/lubeck/README.md

 - Image popups (Feb 16)
 - Design / UX

-- Bootstrap-based design - Since we don't have designs from the designer, let's do something very canonically bootstrap (15 Jan 16).
+- DONE Bootstrap-based design - Since we don't have designs from the designer, let's do something very canonically bootstrap (15 Jan 16).
 - Sidebar navigation
 - Implement designs (when they arrive).